ottokruse/generative-ai-toolkit/README.md

 To fully utilize the Generative AI Toolkit, it’s essential to understand the following key terms:

-- **Traces**: Traces are records of interactions between the user and the LLM or tools.
-They capture the entire request-response cycle, including input prompts, model outputs, tool calls, and metadata such as latency, token usage, and execution details.
+- **Traces**: Traces are records of the internal operations of you LLM-based application, e.g. LLM invocations and tool invocations.
+Traces capture the entire request-response cycle, including input prompts, model outputs, tool calls, and metadata such as latency, token usage, and execution details.
 Traces form the foundation for evaluating an LLM-based application's behavior and performance.

 - **Metrics**: Metrics are measurements derived from traces that evaluate various aspects of an LLM-based application's performance.
 Examples include latency, token usage, similarity with expected responses, sentiment, and cost.
 Metrics can be customized to measure specific behaviors or to enforce validation rules.